gfrancischini/p2-reactnd-project-readable/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+## Layout

+The layout was bought from [Theme Forest](https://themeforest.net/item/ask-me-responsive-questions-and-answers-template)

 ## Create React App